ozdemircibaris/analytics-sdk/README.md

   plan: "premium", // Optional: Any additional custom properties
   signupDate: 1623412800000, // Optional: Any additional custom properties });

+// The above will automatically trigger an 'identify' event with the user data attached
 ```

 ### `isUserIdentified()`